Top EU court overturns US data transfer agreement in Facebook case | DW | 16.07.2020

 The case had originally focused on contractual clauses before judges took an interest in Privacy Shield.

-The deal currently lays out data transfer policy for over 5,000 US companies.
+The now-invalidated pact had laid out data transfer policy for over 5,000 US companies.

 Privacy shield supporters had argued that while the deal is used by tech powerhouses, it also allows smaller US companies to provide services in Europe.